Birds: Wilson’s Warbler

 After some research I found out that Alexander Wilson (1766-1813) was a Scottish-American poet, naturalist, illustrator and ornithologist.
 He had been dubbed the ‘Father of American Ornithology’ by George Ord, for all of his great work on native American birds.

-Wilson left Scotland in 1794, sailed to America, and landed in Philadelphia.
+Wilson left Scotland in 1794, sailed to America to change his fortunes, and landed in Philadelphia.
 He was 27 years old.
-Apprenticed as a weaver many years before, Wilson found a job teaching school at Milestown and soon met William Bartram, who got him interested in bird watching, drawing, and writing.
+Apprenticed as a weaver in Scotland many years before, Wilson found a job teaching school at Milestown in Pennsylvania.
+He soon met William Bartram, who got him interested in bird watching, drawing, and writing.

-Wilson made his mind up to publish a book illustrating all the North American birds.
-He traveled widely, observing and painting birds, and gathering subscribers for the book.
-His nine-volume work, American Ornithology published in 1808-1814, illustrated 268 species, including descriptions of 26 new species.
+After many birdwatching outings with Bertram and sketch sessions, Wilson made his mind up to boldly publish a book illustrating all the birds of North American.
+He traveled widely, observing and painting birds, and gathering subscribers for the book, or rather “books.”
+Wilson’s nine-volume work, American Ornithology was published in 1808-1814, illustrated 268 species, including descriptions of 26 new species.

-Wilson also conducted the first breeding bird census, in William Bartram’s garden, corrected earlier errors of taxonomy, and published many observations of natural history.
+Wilson also conducted the first breeding bird census in the US, in William Bartram’s backyard garden.
+The careful observation corrected earlier errors of taxonomy, and published many observations of bird and environmental natural history.

 Wilson died in 1813.